SarathAdhi/SarathAdhi/README.md

 ## I'm a Web-Developer !!

-- 🌱 I’m currently learning everything related to Web dev 🤣
+- 📚 I’m currently learning everything related to Web dev 🤣
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Should eat in proper time, contribute to more projects.
-- ⚡ Interest: Love to play cricket, web designing.
+- ⚡ Hobbies: cricket, web designing, planting, video editing.

 ### Connect with me: